Sperm Morphology

 Natural Intercourse

 The use of strict criteria was originally evaluated in its relationship with IVF outcomes.
 [Kruger TF.
 Urology 1987].
 Most studies on strict morphology outcomes relate to its use with predicting IUI and IVF success rates.
 However, a 2015 study of 1,177 couples trying to conceive naturally showed no relationship between sperm morphology and the chances of establishing a pregnancy.
 [Hamilton JAM.
 HumReprod 2015].
 A review of the literature in 2016 “suggests that patients with abnormal sperm morphology alone should not be precluded from attempting natural conception before undergoing assisted reproduction.
 [Shabtaie SA.
-CurrUrolRep 2016] Sperm counts and motility are generally considered to have a much larger impact on natural intercourse success rates, and the establishing of healthy pregnancies are not necessarily negatively impacted even with very low (<1% normal) strict morphologies.
+CurrUrolRep 2016] Sperm counts and motility are generally considered to have a much larger impact on natural intercourse success rates, and the establishing of healthy pregnancies are not necessarily negatively impacted even with very low (0% normal) strict morphologies.
+[Kovac JR. AsJAndrol 2017] This fits with what I personally see in my clinical practice where we routinely have couples establish natural pregnancies successfully with strict morphologies of 0% and 1%.

 Intrauterine Insemination (IUI)